Not long ago, my son and I made the short drive from our home to go camping at Sky Meadows State Park in Delaplane, Virginia.

-Sky Meadows State Park has a long and storied history that dates back to 1731 when Lord Fairfax sold a tract of land that was divided, then divided again, then sold.
+Sky Meadows State Park has a storied history that dates to 1731 when Lord Fairfax sold a tract of land that was divided, then divided again, then sold.

 The Mount Bleak-Skye Farm historic district is located at Sky Meadows State Park and includes historic Mount Bleak House, which was built in 1843.

 Land for the park was donated in three separate tracts between 1975 and 1991.
 The state park opened in 1983 after the first parcel was developed into park land.